storesafe/cordova-sqlcipher-adapter/README.md

 - When a database is opened and deleted without closing, the iOS/macOS version is known to leak resources.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS/macOS).
 - Incorrect or missing rowsAffected in results for INSERT/UPDATE/DELETE SQL statements with extra semicolon(s) in the beginning for Android ~~in case the `androidDatabaseImplementation: 2` (built-in android.database implementation) option is used~~.
-- JSON1 feature is not working for Windows
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS version).
 - Problems reported with PhoneGap Build in the past:
   - PhoneGap Build Hydration.